Akiffazal/Pea-Plant-Disease-Classification-Using-CNN/README.md

 ## ✅ Features

-* CNN model trained on the custom pea leaf dataset.
+* CNN trained on the custom pea leaf dataset.
-* Data preprocessing (resizing, normalization) and augmentation to improve performance.
+* Data preprocessing (resizing, normalization) and augmentation applied.
-* Training and validation pipeline included.
+* Achieved **95% accuracy** on the validation set.
-* Trained model ready for inference on new leaf images.
+* Ready-to-use trained model for inference on new images.

 ## 📁 Repository Structure